 King David established the city as the capital of ancient Israel, and his son Solomon built the First Jewish Temple on what became known as the Temple Mount.
 There are more than 850 references to Jerusalem in the Hebrew Bible and innumerable references to the city throughout more than 2,000 years of post-biblical literature.

-Israel reunified Jerusalem in 1967, granted all religions access to holy sites.
+Israel reunified Jerusalem in 1967 and granted all religions access to holy sites.

 Between 1948 to 1967, Jordan denied any access to Israeli Jews to the Old City or the Western Wall.
 After the 1967 Six-Day War, Israel immediately abolished the restrictions on access to the city, allowing people from all faiths to worship at their holy places.